cajuncoding/GraphQL.RepoDB/README.md

 and/or be much to large (bloated) of a dependency -- in addition to removing control over the SQL queries.

-In these cases, and in other cases where existing repository/service layer code already exists, the data is 'pre-processed', and is already filtered, sorted, paginated, etc. before being returned from the graphql resolvers.
+In these cases, and in other cases where existing repository/service layer code already exists, the data is 'resolver processed', and is already filtered, sorted, paginated, etc. before being returned from the graphql resolvers.

 This extension pack provides access to key elements such as Selections/Projections, Sort arguments, & Paging